 We conduct ablation studies on mixed fine-tuning, dual encoders, multi-stage training, and segmentor architecture, presenting selected benchmark results due to space limitations.

 \textbf{Mixed Fine-tuning.} We ablate the impact of mixed fine-tuning on X-SAM’s performance.
-As shown in \tablename~\ref{tab:mixedft}, mixed fine-tuning improves performance on out-of-domain COCO benchmarks, demonstrating X-SAM's robust segmentation capabilities—for example, a 6.0\% AP increase on A150-OV and an 8.9\% gIoU increase on Reason-Val.
-However, it results in a 0.8\% PQ decrease on COCO-Pan due to the challenge of balancing performance in multisource training.
+As shown in \tablename~\ref{tab:mixedft}, mixed fine-tuning improves performance on out-of-domain COCO benchmarks, demonstrating X-SAM's robust segmentation capabilities—for example, a 6.0\% PQ increase on A150-OV and an 8.9\% gIoU increase on Reason-Val.
+However, it results in a 0.8\% PQ decrease on COCO-Pan due to the challenge of balancing performance in multi-sources training.

 \textbf{Dual Encoders.} We ablate the design of the dual encoders in X-SAM.
 As shown in \tablename~\ref{tab:dualenc}, dual encoders with either a SAM or Swin encoder benefit VGD segmentation, achieving 7.2\% AP and 7.9\% AP on COCO-VGD, respectively.
 Moreover, dual encoders with a SAM encoder consistently improve performance on GCG-Val and A150-OV, while the Swin encoder, which lacks robust segmentation capabilities, provides only a small improvement on A150-OV and even has a negative impact on GCG-Val.